flaviocopes/vuehandbook/21-bonus-vue-router/index.md

 The Vue Router library is the way to go for Vue.js applications.
 Vue does not enforce the use of this library.
 You can use whatever generic routing library you want, or also create your own History API integration, but the benefit of using Vue Router is that it's **official**.

-This means it's maintained by the same people that maintain Vue, so you get a more consistent integration in the framework, and the guarantee that it's always going to be compatible in the future, no matter what.
+This means it's maintained by the same people who maintain Vue, so you get a more consistent integration in the framework, and the guarantee that it's always going to be compatible in the future, no matter what.

 ## Installation